Doubly Robust Uniform Confidence Bands for Group-Time Conditional Average Treatment Effects in Difference-in-Differences: Inference for CATT

-Among these assumptions, the undersmoothing condition in Assumption \ref{as:asymptotic1}(iii) is particularly important for our analysis.
-The assumption ensures that the asymptotic bias $h^{\zeta(p)} \mathcal{B}_{p,g,t,\delta}^{\nev}(z)$ of the estimator $\hat{\DR}_{p,g,t,\delta}^{\nev}(z)$ for each $p \in \{ 1, 2 \}$ is asymptotically negligible when constructing the UCB.
-As such, the assumption rules out, for example, the IMSE-optimal bandwidth $h_{\IMSE}(p, g, t)$ given in \eqref{eq:IMSE_bw}, which is of order $O(n^{-1 / (2 \zeta(p) + 1)})$.
-In the literature, LOW17 and FHLZ22 impose the same type of undersmoothing condition.
+Among these assumptions, the undersmoothing condition on the common bandwidth $h$ in Assumption \ref{as:asymptotic1}(iii) is particularly important for our analysis.
+This assumption ensures that the asymptotic bias $h^4 \mathcal{B}_{g,t}(z)$ is asymptotically negligible when constructing the uniform confidence band.
+As such, the assumption rules out, for example, computing the LQR estimator $\hat{\DR}_{g,t}(z)$ using the IMSE-optimal bandwidth for the LQR estimation, which is of order $O(n^{-1 /9})$.
+To fulfill the assumption, we propose using the IMSE-optimal bandwidth for the LLR estimation, not for the LQR estimation, based on the insight of the simple RBC.
+See Section \ref{subsec:bandwidth} for details.